section-engineering-education/engineering-education/content/articles/importing-external-files-using-webpack-loaders-the-beginners-guide/index.md

 Now all configuration has been done in our webpack.config.js file, so if we have an SVG file, an image, or a CSS file, our webpack has been configured properly to handle these files.

-The next thing we do is to create our app folder in our root directory and inside that app folder, you create a new file called index.js.
+The next thing, is to create our app folder in our root directory and inside that app folder, you create a new file called index.js.

 Inside this index.js file, we just add some codes, to test everything we have done so far, so copy the codes below into your index.js file.